Project type

 The team

-3 web developers, 2 interaction designers
+3 web developers, 2 interaction d

-The problem
+The Problem

 Many schools and kindergartens incorporate gardening into their curriculum.
 However, teaching plant care can be challenging due to limited resources, time constraints, and a lack of motivation among educators.

-The solution
+The Solution

 A SMART-sprouting box with an in-built app and environmental sensors, giving the teachers and students the learning resources they need for a successful plant growth.
 It has a timeline for the plant's growth, warns the user when the environment is not optimal for the plant, plant care advice, an information page about the plant, and customization.